 In the case of Mummert v.
 Alizadeh, the Maryland Court of Appeals defined a “wrongful act” as an act that the deceased would have had a right to file a lawsuit over and seek compensation had they not died.
 It can be an omission as well as an act, such as when a doctor fails to provide adequate medical treatment.

 People who bring wrongful death actions often also bring survival claims at the same time.
 While wrongful death claims are made for the emotional loss to family members, survival claims related to injuries suffered by the deceased, including pain and suffering in the time leading up to death, lost wages between the time of the injury and death, and funeral expenses.
 The statute of limitations is the same as in a wrongful death case.

 Examples of Common Wrongful Death Actions in Maryland

-People throughout Maryland are injured in preventable accidents. the causes of these accidents are as varied as the people in the state.
-When the injuries are fatal, you can file a wrongful death action in many instances of the loss of a family member including:
+People throughout Maryland are injured in preventable accidents.
+The causes of these accidents are as varied as the people in the state.
+When the injuries are fatal, you can file a wrongful death action in many instances of the loss of a family member, including the following:

 - Unnatural deaths in police custody.

 If your family member or loved one died in a tragic accident, our Maryland attorney for wrongful death from a car accident, medical mistake, or other cause can help.

 What is the Deadline for a Wrongful Death Case in Maryland?